Frequently Asked Questions

 Yes, you will have plenty of free time, and you can enjoy the beach, swimming, reading, playing games with local children, and other simple pastimes.
 There are some wonderful walks in the area, and you can visit Kande Beach where you can mix with overland tourists and have a beer, or stay at Mayoka Village in Nkhata Bay and enjoy their Friday night Meat Feast barbeque.

-What are the major health risks?
+What are the major health risks with volunteer opportunities in Africa?

 The most significant health risk is malaria.
 It is essential that all volunteers take malaria prophylaxis — please speak to your doctor about this.
 We recommend that every late afternoon, you spray on an insect repellent and/or wear long trousers, long-sleeved shirts, etc. All of the beds have mosquito nets which are treated with an insecticide twice a year.
 Bilharzia (schistosomiasis), which is easily treatable, is present in Lake Malawi, but to our knowledge none of our previous volunteers who have swum regularly in the lake have contracted the disease.
 Rabies is also present in Malawi, and we advise all volunteers to have rabies vaccinations if possible.
 Full details about recommended vaccinations and a list of suggested medicines to bring with you are in the Volunteer Handbook, which will be sent to you with your placement offer.